Beilis affair: Outcome of the case

-The acquittal of Beilis was evident, but the trial failed to resolve the question of who actually murdered Yushchinsky.
+The acquittal of Beilis was evident, but the trial failed to resolve the question of who actually murdered Yushchinskyi.
 Despite widespread belief in the guilt of Vera Cheberyak and her accomplice thieves, this version was not properly investigated.
 The head of the Moscow detective police, Arkady Koshko, wrote in his memoirs that the establishment of the truth was hindered by public uproar and several unprofessional actions by the investigation.
 The actions of lawyers from the Jewish community, as well as bribery and threats against witnesses, contributed to the confusion.
 Other versions, beyond the ritual murder and gang revenge theories, such as a killing by a maniac, were simply not considered.
-Just a few days after the trial ended, another attempt to stage a ritual murder occurred in Kyiv, known as the Fastov Case, but it was relatively quickly debunked.
+Just a few days after the trial ended, another attempt to stage a ritual murder occurred in Kiev, known as the Fastov Case, but it was relatively quickly debunked.

 Leon Trotsky described the trial's outcome as the "moral bankruptcy" of the government.
 "The Beilis trial is a police Tsushima, which will never be forgiven", wrote police official Lyubimov, tasked with analyzing the trial's progress.
-Following Lyubimov, both Alexander Tager and Alexander Solzhenitsyn referred to the trial as a "judicial Tsushima".
+Following Lyubimov, both Aleksandr Tager and Aleksandr Solzhenitsyn referred to the trial as a "judicial Tsushima".